YatriSaarthi/YatriSaarthi/README.md

 - 🧭 **Local Guides & Recommendations** – Connect with locals for unique and reliable travel experiences.
 - 🏨 **Hotels & Restaurants Info** – Discover where to stay and eat based on real traveler insights.
 - 🛠️ **Admin & Contributor Panels** – Add or manage festivals, tourist places, images, and tips.
-- 🌐 **Real-time Local Updates** – Powered by Firebase and MongoDB to keep data fresh and dynamic.
+- 🌐 **Real-time Local Updates** – Powered by MongoDB to keep data fresh and dynamic.

 ---